phoreproject/graphene/docs/merkle-state-tree.md

 # Merkle State Tree

-The merkle state tree stores the entire state of the Synapse shards.
+The merkle state tree stores the entire state of the graphene shards.
 If a contract needs to lookup the value of a certain key in state, a witness proving the value of the key is included with the transaction so that executors can run the transaction without the entire state.
 Similarly, if a contract needs to update the value of a certain key in state, a witness allowing an executor to update the value of the key is included with the transaction.
 This "update witness" allows executors, using the previous state root, the calculate a new state root with only the single key changed to the new value.

 ## Structure